 MEET NAOMI, MA., LS

 In my work inside and outside of the classroom, I have experienced great successes and accomplishments in enhancing children’s lives emotionally as well as academically.
 As a Learning Specialist, my goal is to help the students I work with become autonomous learners.
 When a child has a learning difference, it is my hope to give him or her the tools and strategies needed to find true academic success and reach his or her full potential.
 I am a big believer in the notion that a child should be able to access the full curriculum by using different teaching methods that make learning more accessible.
-I am trained in Lindamood Bell’s Seeing Stars and Visualizing and Verbalizing, The Barton Reading and Spelling Program, and I am currently being trained in the Orton-Gillingham Approach.
+I am trained in Lindamood Bell’s Seeing Stars and Visualizing and Verbalizing, The Barton Reading and Spelling Program, and the Orton-Gillingham Approach.

 Furthermore, I enjoy helping children with all different types of learning profiles including but not limited to ADHD, dyslexia, dysgraphia, executive skills deficits, and test anxiety just to name a few.
 I am here to be your child’s advocate and supporter.
 I will make sure to communicate with your child’s teacher and school as his or her case manager to ensure that your child’s learning needs are met.
 I look so forward to unlocking the potential in every learner!

 MEET RYLIE, I.P.
 ET